playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### SecurityHeadersFilter's contentSecurityPolicy deprecated for CSPFilter

-The SecurityHeadersFilter has a `contentSecurityPolicy` property in configuration is deprecated.
+The [[SecurityHeaders filter|SecurityHeaders]] has a `contentSecurityPolicy` property in configuration is deprecated.
 The functionality is still enabled, but `contentSecurityPolicy` property's default setting has been changed from `default-src ‘self’` to `null`.

 If `play.filters.headers.contentSecurityPolicy` is not null, you will receive a warning.
 It is technically possible to have `contentSecurityPolicy` and the new `CSPFilter` active at the same time, but this is not recommended.